RobertEdwardes/Jekyll-SEO/temp.markdown

 URL_author: #  Personal Page for Author / Need for Schema.org and Facebook

 #================ Optional =============================
 subTitle: # optional for Google Snippet and Schema.org
 post_description: # optional for Google Snippet and Schema.org / Needed if there is no Content
 social_share_description: # optional for Twitter and Facebook

 #================ Extra ================================
 permalink:
-disqus_user: # Requird for Comments enter your username to conect to disqus
 comments:  # Turns on Disqus Comment section / ON: True OFF: False
 ---